How personality traits and interpersonal skills can help you land your dream job…

 Soft skills can make the difference between getting a job or being rejected — though it’s advisable to avoid clichés where possible.

 Instead, check the job description for the job you are applying for, as well as similar job descriptions across the industry and career path.
-Highlight or note common soft skills that appear that you do actually possess and that you can illustrate on your CV and in your interview.
+Highlight or note common soft skills that appear that you do actually possess and that you can include these soft skills on your CV and in your interview.

 Provide real-world evidence

-Now that you have a list of soft skills that are relevant to the role you’re applying for, it’s time to work through your CV; refining and adding points that prove you have the soft skills and characteristics you have declared.
+Now that you have a list of soft skills that are relevant to the role you’re applying for, it’s time to work through your CV; refining and adding points that prove you have the soft skills and characteristics you have declared in your CV.

 Or, if you are an ‘excellent communicator’ , your CV could show where you have used many different communication mediums — such as video conferencing, email and collaboration platforms — to complete a project, a time where you spoke publicly or made a presentation, or even a customer service role where you often communicated with the public to resolve issues and disputes.